NVIDIA-AI-Blueprints/financial-fraud-detection/README.md

   <img src="docs/imgs/training-nim.png" alt="Training NIM" width="500">
 </h1>

-You can find instructions on how to use this NIM [here](./training/README.md)
+You can find instructions on how to build and use this NIM [here](./training/README.md).